Neurodivergence Coaching & Mentoring

 -

 This is a collaboration between us where we focus on sustaining change to achieve your goals.
-ADHDers are more likely to use negative experiences and messages when making decisions, which can result in poor outcomes.
+Neurodivergent individuals are more likely to use negative experiences and messages when making decisions, which can result in poor outcomes.
 Life coaching helps you overcome this and supports your executive function challenges.

 -

-ADHD is a complex condition and one that is often misdiagnosed or overlooked.
-Education around ADHD will involve sharing scientific research to help you understand your brain, sharing from my own experience, and education around food and nutrition to help you eat better so you can take control of your symptoms.
+ADHD, autism, and other neurodivergent conditions are complex and are often misdiagnosed or overlooked.
+Education around neurodivergence will involve sharing scientific research to help you understand your brain, sharing from my own experience, and education around food and nutrition to help you eat better so you can take control of your symptoms.

 A Holistic Approach to Building Balance

-Holistic ADHD management requires looking at you as a whole:
+Holistic neurodivergent support requires looking at you as a whole:

 -